Deepoo2000/AnyWareSoftWare-Task/README.md

   // http://localhost:8088/v2/api-docs
   1) created swaggerConfig
   2) created swaggerController
--- see swagger.json in tast
+-- see swagger.json in in postman
 ![Swagger](https://github.com/Deepoo2000/AnyWareSoftWare-Task/assets/104589126/982a73a3-f3aa-4b06-a75f-ac5b97985fd8)